MSc: 12 months full time; 36 months part time

-The programme is delivered in a novel modular form, mixing direct teaching with distance learning.
-Each module comprises two days of direct face-to-face teaching, and the equivalent of a further three days teaching delivered as distance learning.
-Another important feature of the programme is the use of module leaders and lecturers from industry to provide you with an appreciation of real-life issues and problems in an area of industry where skills are in great demand.
+The programme is delivered in modular form, mixing direct teaching with distance learning.
+Each module comprises two days of direct face-to-face teaching, and the equivalent of a further three days’ teaching delivered as distance learning.

-Full-time MSc students complete eight modules (120 credits) and an individual project with dissertation (60 credits).
-Part-time MSc students complete four modules (60 credits) in Year 1, four modules (60 credits) in Year 2, and an individual project with dissertation (60 credits) in Year 3.
-Part-time Diploma students take four modules (60 credits) in the first year and four modules (60 credits) in their second year of study.
-Part-time Certificate students take four compulsory modules (60 credits).
+Part-time MSc students have the same mixture of compulsory and optional modules, but split equally across Year 1 and Year 2, and then complete an individual project with dissertation in Year 3.
+Part-time Diploma students take four modules in the first year and four modules in their second year of study.
+Part-time Certificate students take four compulsory modules.

 EEE8044 Fundamentals of Distribution Engineering